Showing posts with label threat. Show all posts

 Shells on Shelves

-Corals and shells are collected all over the world to sell as souvenirs or to make jewelry and other handicrafts.
+Corals and shells are collected worldwide to sell as souvenirs or to make jewelry and other handicrafts.

-Several kinds of the mollusk are now rare on reefs because of over-collecting.
-In many countries, coral is also found on the reef and used to build houses and make roads or is burnt to make lime.
+Several kinds of mollusks are now rare on reefs because of over-collecting.
+In many countries, coral is also found on reefs and used to build houses and roads, or burnt to produce lime.
 Where this happens, reefs are often stripped bare.
-Sustainable management of reefs will mean regulation of these industries and better enforcement of existing legislation to ensure that both the resources and the people who depend on them have a long-term future.
+Sustainable management of reefs will mean regulation of these industries and better enforcement of existing legislation to ensure that the resources and the people who depend on them have a long-term future.

 A Paradise for Tourists

-Millions of tourists visit coral reefs each year, and in many countries, reef-related tourism is now the main source of foreign exchange.
-But corals are easily broken by trampling when people walk out to the reef; snorkelers and divers may kill polyps simply by touching coral colonies, and anchors and ships grounding can destroy large areas of the reef.
+Millions of tourists visit coral reefs each year, and in many countries, reef-related tourism is now the primary source of foreign exchange.
+However, corals are easily broken by trampling when people walk out to the reef; snorkelers and divers may kill polyps simply by touching coral colonies, and anchors and ships grounding can destroy large reef areas.

-Though tourism can damage reefs, if carefully managed, it can play a major role in saving them.
-The tourism industry can promote and assist in the development of marine parks, mooring buoy projects to prevent anchor damage, public awareness campaigns, and local initiatives to promote sustainable coastal management.
+Though tourism can damage reefs, it can play a significant role in saving them if carefully managed.
+The tourism industry can promote and support the development of marine parks, mooring buoy projects to prevent anchor damage, public awareness campaigns, and local initiatives to advance sustainable coastal management.

 Life of Coral Reefs

 Coral reefs depend upon mangroves and seagrass for survival.
 Mangroves are salt-tolerant trees with submerged roots that are a nursery and breeding ground for birds and most of the marine life that migrates to the reef.
 Mangroves trap and produce nutrients for food and habitat, stabilize the shoreline, and filter pollutants from the land base.
-Seagrasses are flowering marine plants that are an important part of the food web.
-They provide food and habitat for turtles, manatees, fish, filter-feeding organisms, and foraging sea life, such as sea urchins and sea cumbers.
+Seagrasses are marine plants that are an essential part of the food web.
+They provide food and habitat for turtles, manatees, fish, filter-feeding organisms, and foraging sea life, such as sea urchins and sea cucumbers.
 Seagrass is a nursery for pink shrimp, lobster, snapper, and other sea life.

-They filter the water of sediments, release oxygen, and stabilize the base.
+They filter sediment-laden water, release oxygen, and stabilize the base.

-As many as 250 different species of fish can be seen in Cozumel's waters; one of the most spectacular is the Queen Angelfish, possessing bright blue-and-yellow markings and the distinctive blue "crown" on the top of the head.
+As many as 250 different species of fish can be seen in Cozumel's waters; one of the most spectacular is the Queen Angelfish, which possesses bright blue-and-yellow markings and a distinctive blue "crown" on the top of the head.
 The Splendid Toadfish is found only in Cozumel.
 Making its home in the holes along the reef, this fish grows from 12 to 16 inches in length.

 Besides the Splendid Toadfish, some of the most beautiful and colorful tropical fish can be found in the warm water of Cozumel.

-Divers are likely to see grouper, barracudas, turtles, butterflyfish, parrotfish, and stingrays.
-Angelfish, moray eels, nurse sharks, octopuses, snakes, crabs, and huge lobsters.
+Divers will likely see grouper, barracudas, turtles, butterflyfish, parrotfish, and stingrays, as well as angelfish, moray eels, nurse sharks, octopuses, snakes, crabs, and giant lobsters.

-Coral reefs are located in tropical oceans, typically between the Tropic of Cancer and Capricorn.
+Coral reefs are in tropical oceans, typically between the Tropics of Cancer and Capricorn.
 However, there are exceptions, such as the Florida Keys.
 The largest coral reef is the Great Barrier Reef in Australia.

-The second-largest barrier coral reef can be found off the coast of Belize in Central America.
+The second-largest barrier coral reef is off the coast of Belize in Central America.
 Other reefs are found in Hawaii, the Red Sea, and other areas in tropical oceans.
 Coral reefs, including Australia's Great Barrier Reef and Fiji's Barrier Reef, occupy less than one-quarter of one percent of the Earth's marine environment, yet are home to more than a quarter of all known fish species.

-Carnival Corporation & Pic Commitment to Our Environment
+Carnival CoEarth'son & Pic Commitment to Our Environment

-Carnival understands that our future depends largely on the health of the world’s oceans.
-The line aggressively seeks both high and low-tech solutions to manage the environmental impact of its fleet and preserve natural resources.
-Listed below are but a few ways that Carnival manages and preserves this impact.
+Carnival understands that our future depends mainly on the health of the world's oceans.
+The line aggressively seeks both high- and low-tech solutions to manage its fleet's environmental impact and preserve natural resources.
+Below are a few ways Carnival manages and preserves this impact.

 An extensive waste-management plan for collecting, storing, processing, and disposing of all waste generated aboard Carnival vessels meets or exceeds international and domestic laws and regulations.
-Carnival ships are regulated by various international, national, state, and local laws, regulations, and treaties in force in the jurisdictions in which the ship operates.
+Carnival ships are regulated by various international, national, state, and local laws, regulations, and treaties in force in the ship's jurisdictions.

 Carnival has received certification for its ISO14001 Environmental Management System.
-The Requirement for Standardization is an internationally recognized standards organization that promotes the development and implementation of international standards, including those for environmental management issues.
+The Requirement for Standardization is an internationally recognized standards organization that promotes the development and implementation of international standards, including those for environmental management.

 Solid waste is processed and incinerated on board whenever possible.

-Carnival involves its guest in their recycling program by educating and encouraging them to assist in their efforts.
-Food, glass, aluminum, and plastics are collected in separate bins located in public areas, open decks, steward stations, galley and crew areas, room service pantries, and bar pantries.
+Carnival educates and encourages its guests to participate in its recycling program.
+Food, glass, aluminum, and plastics are collected in separate bins in public areas, open decks, steward stations, galley and crew areas, room service pantries, and bar pantries.

-Cooking oil and graces are stored in special holding thanks after use and are used onboard as an alternate source of fuel on all Carnival ships.
+Cooking oil and grease are stored in exceptional holding tanks after use and used onboard as an alternate fuel source on all Carnival ships.

-Additionally, a variety of items, such as mattresses, televisions, blankets, and computers that can no longer be used aboard the ships but which are still in usable condition, are donated by Carnival lines to local organizations in both home ports and ports of call.
+Additionally, Carnival lines donate various items, such as mattresses, televisions, blankets, and computers that are no longer used aboard the ships but are still usable, to local organizations in both home ports and ports of call.

 Carnival has also formed an alliance with the International SeaKeepers Society and has installed a scientific data-gathering device on the Carnival Trump and Carnival Spirit to monitor ocean water quality.
-The device tracts a wide range of data, which is transmitted via satellite to various environmental groups, governmental agencies, and universities to aid in assessing ocean pollution and researching global climate changes and cyclic weather patterns.
+The device tracks a wide range of data, which is transmitted via satellite to various environmental groups, governmental agencies, and universities to aid in assessing ocean pollution and researching global climate changes and cyclic weather patterns.